Preparing for a Career in Media

 - Consult with your Academic Advisor and department chair or school director.

-The Career Development Center has a number of resources to help you search and apply for internship and externship opportunities if you are simply looking for further experience in your industry.
+Many internship sites and partners will also arrange for not-for-credit intnerhsips.
+These arrangements will usually be handled by SIU's Career Development Center.
+They have a number of resources to help you search and apply for internship and externship opportunities if you are simply looking for further experience in your industry.
 They can help establish connections and make sure all paper work is in order for you to begin.